aws-exporters/ecr/README.md

 ....
 ```

-With the above metrics it would be easily, well, it would be possible to join metrics
-to show things like whether or not your repository is set to scan of push, the number of images
+It should be possible to join metrics to show things like whether or not your repository is set
-in your repository, the result summaries for currently running images.
-The size of the currently
+to scan on push, the number of images in your repository, the size and scan result summaries for currently
-running image.
+running images.

 #### Example Prometheus Queries
 **Coming Soon**